matwei/ipsec-tester/README.md

     make

-If you want set the *CAP_NET_BIND_SERVICE* capability, you can use the `test-capabilities` target of the Makefile
+If you want set the *CAP_NET_BIND_SERVICE* capability, you can use the `set-capabilities` target of the Makefile

-    make test-capabilities
+    make set-capabilities

 # Usage